 For example, if you distribute copies of such a program, whether gratis or for a fee, you must give the recipients all the rights that you have.
-You must make sure that they, too, receive or can get the source code.
-And you must show them these terms so they know their rights.
+You must make sure that they, too, receive or can get

 We protect your rights with two steps: (1) copyright the software, and (2) offer you this license which gives you legal permission to copy, distribute and/or modify the software.